 Microphones and Sound System

 Each room is equipped with at least one microphone and a sound system.
 Use them!
 Don’t ask the audience if they can hear you without a microphone, just use one.
 In the evaluations from past years, attendees have often said they could not hear a speaker clearly, but nobody has ever complained that they heard a speaker too well.
 It is a courtesy to the hard of hearing and to people in the back to use the microphone throughout the presentation and the question and answer period.
-There will be a presenter’s orientation session where you will have an opportunity to practice with the microphone if you would like to do that.

 Most rooms are equipped with one or more “lavalier” mikes.
 These are designed to clip onto your collar, lapel, tie, or somewhere near your neck.
 You may want to think about this as you plan what you are going to wear for your presentation, to make sure you have someplace you can clip one on.
 These mikes are not designed to be held and they work much better when they are clipped onto your clothes.
 The mike is at the end of a long, thin cable that is plugged into the transmitting box.
 The box is designed to be hooked to your belt or slipped into a pocket.
 You will be more at ease if you do not have to end up carrying the transmitting unit, so wear something to which you can attach it.
 On the top or bottom (or elsewhere) of the transmitting unit there is a very small on/off switch that controls whether the mike is working.
 Turn it on to test it before the session begins, then turn it off until you are ready to speak.
 When you are done speaking, turn it off so it won’t broadcast private conversations.